vanix/vanix.github.io/_posts/2025-05-19-Warcraft-Rumble-Onyxia-All-Leaders-Guide-en.md

 For detailed clear content, see homedad's Warcraft Rumble [playlist](https://youtube.com/playlist?list=PLN9g1rvyo05rWLIimQZqJwnJ7qpx94hXx&si=oNiu4euFpvJYj8Tm)

 It also includes videos of various Molten Core challenges — enjoy!

+---

+I started challenging Onyxia from September 2024, and after clearing it with a low-level drakki setup this May, I began experimenting to see if other low-level setups could also defeat Onyxia.

+As I kept trying, my levels gradually increased, so I decided to go all out and challenge Onyxia with every leader.

+Below are some brief thoughts on the process — hope you can clear it with your favorite leader.

 ## 【Recommended Leaders for Average Level Below 26.0】